 Early Starting Kindergarten Students: If the student is not age 5 by January 1st of their kindergarten school year, the student is not eligible to participate in any of the tax credit programs for that academic year.

 High Income Families: For both the Original and the PLUS Credit Programs, a student’s participation may be limited for high income households.
 Students whose participation is limited will be notified by AZTO of this restriction via email after the student’s application has been processed.

 Break in Continuous Enrollment: PLUS & Corporate Credit Program Eligibility requires continuous private school enrollment for eligible students.
 If a student withdraws from the private school for a Public, Charter, or Home-school educational option, prior PLUS & Corporate program eligibility will be forfeited.
 If the student returns to the private school, it may be take several years to re-establish eligibility in these programs.
 See Continuous Enrollment Required for Continued Program Eligibility for more details.

-Empowerment Scholarship Account (ESA) Recipients: A student that receives ESA money from the AZ Department of Education is not eligible for any tuition tax credit awards in the same academic school year.
+Empowerment Scholarship Account (ESA) Recipients: A student that is receiving ESA money from the AZ Department of Education is not eligible for any tuition tax credit awards.

 Preschool Students: Preschool tuition does not qualify for the Private School Tuition Tax Credit Programs.
 However, a pre-kindergarten student may participate in this program up to one-year prior the student attending a kindergarten program at a qualified school.
 See New Student Information.

-2021-2022 Transfer Students: Only currently enrolled participating private school students are eligible for the Private School Tuition Tax Credit Programs.
-However, if the student will be transferring to a participating private school in the 2021-2022 school year, the student can participate in the tax credit programs with AZTO the current school year for funding in the next school year.
+2022-2023 Transfer Students: Only currently enrolled participating private school students are eligible to receive tuition tax credit funding.
+However, if the student will be transferring to a participating private school in the 2022-2023 school year, the student can participate in the tax credit programs with AZTO in the current school year for funding in the next school year.
 See New Student Information.